 - Speak on behalf of AHRC or RLUK.

+AHRC and RLUK are only able to provide access to a small number of application advisors, drawn from across the academic and information communities.
 Depending on demand from applicants, we may not be able to satisfy all requests.
 Applicants are encouraged to read existing advice available regarding some of the common considerations when making a research application and to attend one of the application surgeries for further advice and guidance.

 If you would like to receive support from an application advisor, please complete this short google form: Request an application advisor.